GeekTrainer/help-desk-bot-lab/Node/exercise8-BackChannel.md

         }, document.getElementById("bot"));
         ```

-    * The client JavaScript listens for a specific event (`searchResults`) from the bot:
+    * The JavaScript client listens for a specific event name (`searchResults`) from the bot:

         ``` javascript
         botConnection.activity$